+Atropine:

+vagolytic to consider after oxygen, ventilation and Fuild Bolus

+ECC Handbook

-Atropine: vagolytic to consider after oxygen, ventilation and Fuild Bolus ECC Handbook Blocks vagal input therefore increases SA node activity and improves AV conduction.
-IV/IO: 0.5 mg; may double amount for second dose 1mg for AV Block (First Degree, Second Degree Type I)
+Blocks vagal input therefore increases SA node activity and improves AV conduction.

+IV/IO:

+1 mg; may double amount for second dose

+IV/IO:

+1 mg; may double amount for second dose

+1 mg for AV Block (First Degree, Second Degree Type I)

-3 mg
+Max: 3 mg

-Caution: do not give less than 0.1 mg or may worsen the bradycardia the management of PEA/asystole and has been removed from the ACLS Cardiac Arrest Algorithm.
+Caution: do not give less than 0.1 mg or may worsen the bradycardia

+Atropine is not recommended for routine use in the management of PEA/asystole and has been removed from the ACLS Cardiac Arrest Algorithm.
 The treatment of PEA/ asystole is now consistent in the ACLS